aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/animation-multi-frame-images/create-multi-page-tiff-aspose-imaging-java/_index.md

 TiffImage tiffImage = (TiffImage) Image.create(tiffOptions, width, height);
 ```
-- **Explanation**: The `create` method initializes a new multi-page TIFF with dimensions derived from our resized image.
+- **Explanation:** The `create` method initializes a new multi‑page TIFF with dimensions derived from our resized image.

 ### Processing Multiple Images and Adding Frames to the TIFF

 **Overview:**
-This section involves adding multiple images as frames into your multi-page TIFF file.
+This section involves adding multiple images as frames into your multi‑page TIFF file.

 #### Step 1: Load Additional Images
 ```java